Hurricane Debby: Caribbean

 The precursor to Debby produced thunderstorms over Hispaniola, Puerto Rico, and The Bahamas.
 The National Weather Service issued flood warnings for 33 municipalities in Puerto Rico, mostly in the eastern half of the island.
 Debby brought heavy rainfall to western Cuba.
 Slick roads occurred in Havana, with the heaviest rainfall in the city occurring in Cerro.
 Rainfall in Artemisa Province peaked at 265 mm (10.4 in) at the Maurín Aqueduct in Bauta.

 United States

+KVAX loop of Hurricane Debby making landfall in Florida on August 5, 2024.

 Amtrak modified the schedules for the Silver Service and Palmetto from August 6–8 and cancelled the August 6 and August 7 runs of the Auto Train due to the storm.
 Several Piedmont trains were cancelled on August 8–9 as well.
 Heavy rain, gusty winds and downed trees delayed dozens of trains in Mid-Atlantic and Northeastern United States on August 9.
 According to National Centers for Environmental Information (NECI), total damage across the United States was estimated at $2.5 billion.